Police Complaints Authority (India): District Police Complaint Authorities

 District Police Complaint Authorities (DPCAs) are independent oversight bodies established at the district level in India to address public grievances and complaints against police misconduct.

 They were recommended by the Supreme Court of India in the Prakash Singh v.
 Union of India (2006) case as part of a broader police reform mandate.

 Each DPCA typically consists of a Chairperson, usually a retired district judge, and one or two members with experience in public administration, civil society, or human rights.

 The district authorities have the power to Inquire into complaints of misconduct by police officers below the rank of Deputy Superintendent of Police (DSP).
 The complaints against SP and above ranking officers are under the purview of State Police Complaint Authority (SPCA).

 Criticism

 Police Complaints Authorities are currently considered lame-duck institutions that lacks bite with the diluted provisions of the Authority.
 It is often criticised for delay in justice.

 Recent updates 2023 - Mass.Manoj Kumawat based from pune had recently been appointed as Police Complaints Authority for District Level Post.
-Chairperson has sent his application to Ministry Of Home Affairs to conduct the further process of appointment to the State Govt.
-Police Complaints Authority.